schitresh/computer_science/database_system/1_introduction.md

 ## Introduction
 - Data: Collection of units of information
-- Database: Organized collection of data that can be easily manageed
+- Database: Organized collection of data that can be easily managed
 - Database Management System
   - Software system designed to enable users to store, organize & manage a database
   - Manages security and access control
   - Scalability: Handles large amounts of data

 ### Drawbacks of File System
-- Redundancy: If some data needs to be updated, it will take a lot of effort
+- Redundancy: If some data needs to be updated, it takes a lot of effort
 - Inconsistency
   - For the same information, there can be different data at different places
 - Data access
   - To access a particular info, user should already know the file
-    - That it's stored in and its location
+    - The file that the info is stored in and its location
 - Unauthorised access: Anyone can access and update the data in unauthorized way
 - No backup & recovery